14 February 2025 Novelty markets

-BAFTA 2025 odds: The Brutalist and Emilia Perez priced as bookies’ favourites
+BAFTA 2025 odds: Adrien Brody and Demi Moore priced as bookies’ favourites

 Written by: Matt Jackson Casino & Sports Betting Expert